 Restart your machine for the changes to take effect.
-App protection might not work as expected unless you restart your machine.
+App protection work as expected only after you restart your machine.

 Installing the app protection component on RPM packages:

 Starting with Version 2104, app protection is supported on the RPM version of Citrix Workspace app.